Jim Hegan

 James Edward Hegan (August 3, 1920 – June 17, 1984) was an American professional baseball player, coach, and scout.
-He played for 17 seasons as a catcher in Major League Baseball (MLB) from 1941 to 1942 and 1946 to 1960, most notably for the Cleveland Indians with whom he won a World Series in 1948.

-Although Hegan was a light-hitter as a player, he earned acclaim within the game (amongst both peers and journalists) as one of the best defensive catchers of his era and a capable handler of pitching staffs.
-Hegan ultimately earned five All-Star selections.
+He played for 17 seasons as a catcher in Major League Baseball (MLB) from 1941 to 1942 and 1946 to 1960, most prominently with the Cleveland Indians where he was an integral member of the 1948 World Series winning team.
+A five-time All-Star player, Hegan was a light-hitting player offensively, but he distinguished himself as one of the best defensive catchers of his era as well as a capable handler of pitching staffs.

 After retiring as a player, he continued to serve as a major league coach in a baseball career that spanned almost 40 years.
 Hegan was inducted into the Cleveland Indians Hall of Fame in 1966.

 Early life and Major League career

 Born in Lynn, Massachusetts, Hegan attended Lynn English High School and was signed by the Cleveland Indians in 1938.
 After playing in the minor leagues for four seasons, he made his major league debut with the Indians on September 7, 1941 at the age of 20.
 Hegan appeared in 68 games for the Indians in 1942, before joining the United States Coast Guard for the remainder of the Second World War.